poult-lab/daily-word/english_words_ learning.md

 [noun] The house is not on a bus route. "a fixed way along which a bus, train, etc. regularly travels or goods are regularly sent"

 [verb] Satellites route data all over the globe. "to send sb/sth by a particular route"

+> Paths There are many paths to take It's also a way to go so they are the same A route is used when talking about directions but they all mean the same.